Create a generative AI app that uses your own data

 Add data to your project

-The data for your copilot consists of a set of travel brochures in PDF format from the fictitious travel agency Margie’s Travel.
+The data for your app consists of a set of travel brochures in PDF format from the fictitious travel agency Margie’s Travel.
 Let’s add them to the project.

-1. Download the zipped archive of brochures from https://github.com/MicrosoftLearning/mslearn-ai-studio/raw/main/data/brochures.zip and extract it to a folder named brochures on your local file system.
+1. In a new browser tab, download the zipped archive of brochures from https://github.com/MicrosoftLearning/mslearn-ai-studio/raw/main/data/brochures.zip and extract it to a folder named brochures on your local file system.

 2. In Azure AI Foundry portal, in your project, in the navigation pane on the left, under My assets, select the Data + indexes page.